hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

 		}
 	}

-In Spring Boot 1.4, it becomes:
+In Spring 4.3, it becomes:

 	@RestControllerAdvice()
 	public class RestExceptionHandler {